Abhinav-gh/Abhinav-gh/README.md

 💫 About Me:

-- 🎓 I'm a third year ECE undergrad at IIIT Bangalore.
+- 🎓 I'm a pre-final year ECE undergrad at IIIT Bangalore.

 - 🌱 I’m currently learning *interesting stuff!*
 - 👯 I’m looking to collaborate on *projects and Hackathons*